flamsanct/flamsanct.github.io/dao/powers/README.md

 Funds may only be transferred out of the DAO treasury via a community proposal (not an emergency proposal).

+## Royalty Split

+Royalty fees from exchanges (as of now, OpenSea) will be split with 50% of royalties going to the DAO treasury and 50% going to the Core Team directly.

+This arrangement is intended to be fluid rather than permanent.
+For now, the majority of operations and development will be the responsibility of the Core Team.
+As more responsibility is handed over to community teams, the royalty split can and should be revisited.

 ## Game and Governance Contracts

 Upon deployment, the governance system will be granted ownership and control of the game and governance contracts.